News from Stephanie Bennett

 April 2006: what would a Meat Loaf "Bat Out of Hell" production be without some dulcet harp tones?
 I played harp on Mr. Loaf's CD entitled "Bat Out of Hell III, the Monster is Loose" (released Halloween '06).
 The songs I played on are "Cry to Heaven", "Land of the Pig", and "Monstro".
 You can read all about it (and hear samples) on amazon.com, here.

-February 2006: I celebrated Valentine's day by volunteering to perform a concert (ably abetted by my friend Laura Halladay on flute) at the 'Love Chickens, Don't Eat Them' event held at Animal Acres sanctuary for farmed animals in Acton, CA. In honor of the themes of the day, one of the songs I performed was "My Chicken Valentine" (to the tune of "My Funny Valentine").
+February 2006: I celebrated Valentine's day by performing (ably abetted by my friend Laura Halladay on flute) at the 'Love Chickens, Don't Eat Them' event held at Animal Acres sanctuary for farmed animals in Acton, CA. In honor of the themes of the day, one of the songs I performed was "My Chicken Valentine" (to the tune of "My Funny Valentine").
 "Is your figure less than Greek?
 Is your mouth a little beak?"
 Here is a page with a couple of snapshots of the event.

 December 2005: This December, there were two concerts that included the premieres of some Stephanie Bennett compositions!
-On Sunday, December 4, the First Presbyterian Church of Granada Hills presented their annual Christmas concert, which included the choir (accompanied by myself on harp, plus string quintet and organ) singing my original Christmas song, "LOOK TO THE ANGELS".
+The First Presbyterian Church of Granada Hills presented their annual Christmas concert, which included the choir (accompanied by myself on harp, plus string quintet and organ) singing my original Christmas song, "LOOK TO THE ANGELS".
 Here's where you can order the sheet music if you would like to perform LOOK TO THE ANGELS.
+It's available with lyrics in either Christian or secular Christmas versions.

 Then, Saturday, December 10, MESTO (Multi-Ethnic Star Orchestra) presented a holiday concert that included my 'CELTIC FANTASIA for flute soloist and multi-ethnic orchestra', based on several Irish and Scottish folk music themes.
 This piece was commissioned by Mesto to feature multi-flute player Laura Halladay, who did a fabulous job playing low Eb whistle, D whistle, soprano and sopranino recorders, silver flute and Irish wood flute.
 Brava!
 Here are some pictures of the event.